Meet Mary Lee

 I encourage you to subscribe to my blog by email so that you never miss a new post.
 As my thank you for subscribing, I’m delighted to email you a brief article about 5 tips on staying safe and secure in your home, as my free gift.
 Additionally, you will receive special offers and tips available only to subscribers.

 P.S.
 A great big thank you to my local photographer, M.M.
 Anderson.
-She managed to make me look far more fabulous in my red raincoat than I actually am.
+She managed to make me look far more fabulous in my red raincoat on the home page than I actually am.
 Some of her landscape & nature scenes are featured as quote backgrounds on this site.
 You can find more of her work at https://mm-anderson.pixels.com/